Beau Hunks: Production notes

+The photograph of "Jeanie-Weenie" is a photo of Jean Harlow, who appeared in three Laurel and Hardy short films before becoming a star.

+James Horne, the film's director,did double duty in the role of "Chief OF The Riff Raffs".

 Legacy

 In January 1992, during an interview on The Tonight Show, Hal Roach identified Beau Hunks as his favorite among the movies he had produced.
 He cited the cameo appearance of Jean Harlow, a starlet who had transitioned from Roach's studio to MGM.
 Harlow's presence in the film was confined to archival publicity photographs from her tenure at Roach's studio.
 Roach's appearance on the show coincided with the celebration of his hundredth birthday.

 The film inspired the formation of the Beau Hunks Orchestra, a Dutch musical ensemble established in 1992.
 Initially assembled to perform soundtrack music at an Oliver Hardy centennial celebration in Amsterdam, the orchestra later expanded its repertoire to include compositions by Leroy Shield and other notable composers, including Raymond Scott.
 This initiative not only paid homage to the cinematic heritage associated with "Beau Hunks" but also contributed to the preservation and appreciation of film music from the early 20th century.